DenisHannig/ImageDropdownSelector/README.md

-# ImageLoader
+# ImageDropdownSelector

 ## Usage
-1. Include the image-loader.lib.js Library to your HTML Project:
+1. Include the image-selecgtor.lib.js Library to your HTML Project:
 ```bash
 <html>
   <head>